heyitsryan/2-stage-arcade-stick/README.md

 3: the ability to input tilt and smash attacks easily without modifier buttons

+4: no SOCD cleaning is needed since its impossible to push 2 opposite directions at the same time on an arcade stick.
+This will make controllers using this technology to be fully tournament legal.

 It all began with a silly idea.

 I had previously purchased a cheap fight stick off amazon called the PXN-0082.
 I had bought it to play some old school 2d fighting games and some classic arcade games that had been released for the nintendo switch but after a few times using it the novelty had worn off and I put it up on a shelf.